 Rates are determined separately for each Employee and are based on:

-- whether the Employee insures any Dependents; - the Employee's tobacco user status as reflected in the policy records as of the premium due date; and - the Employee's age as of the last plan anniversary.
+- whether the Employee insures any Dependents; and - the Employee's age as of the date such person becomes insured under the group policy.

 Premium rates below are shown based on \$1,000 of coverage.